zauberzeug/nicegui-template/CONTRIBUTING.md

 ## Thank you!

-Thank you for your interest in contributing to NiceGUI!
+Thank you for your interest in contributing to the NiceGUI template!
 We're looking forward to working with you!